ibrahim-netto/portfolio/README.md

 The objective of this project was to create a data mining engine that feeds the search capabilities of the website, aggregating in a common data model 50+ real estate listing sources to the database.

-For it's construction, Node.js with multiple processes, communication channels, multithreading, custom HTTP calls, Puppeteer and MongoDB as database to archive a high performance grade.
+For the development, Node.js with multiple processes, communication channels, multithreading, custom HTTP calls, Puppeteer and MongoDB as database to archive a high performance grade.

 ##### Keywords: node.js, mongodb, http, ajax, puppeteer, javascript, multithreading, data mining, scraper, crawler